VirtoCommerce/vc-platform/docs/security.md

 ![Account type](media/screen-account-type.png)
 **Important**:

-1. If you select 'Customer' account type, the user will not have access to the VC admin side at all;
+1. If you select 'Customer' account type, the user will not have access to the VC admin side at all.
 1. If 'Manager' account type is selected, the user will be able to login to VC admin side, but will see only a blank interface, unless he was given specific permissions.
 1. The 'Admin' account type gives the user access to VC admin.

 #### 'User Information' blade description

 1. 'Is Administrator' check box:
-     1. If checked allows access to the entire system;
+     1. If checked allows access to the entire system.
      1. For security reasons no more than  one account within the Organization should be given this permission.

 1. Locked state (not editable):
-     1. Shows if the account is locked or unlocked;
+     1. Shows if the account is locked or unlocked.
      1. The account can be locked either on Storefront or in VC admin by clicking the 'Lock account' button in the menu bar.
      1. Possibility to unlock the locked account by clicking the 'Unlock account' button placed in the menu bar.
 1. Container store (not editable):
-     1. Container property is defined via API;
+     1. Container property is defined via API.
      1. Defines the stores in which the account was created and to which the account has access.

 ![User information](media/screen-user-information.png)